 It was a strange conversation because clearly, the best way to get out of debt is to not spend more money.
 However, to Nancy she felt stuck in a negative debt cycle where spending made her feel beautiful, if only for a little while until she had to spend some more.

-* No budget.
+Anyone who doesn’t want to spend more than they earn benefits from a budget.
 If you don’t know how much you make after taxes and retirement contributions, then you don’t know how much you can spend.
-The first budget is a PITA, but afterward, everything becomes automatic.

 Everybody except for the government knows that spending more than you make for an extended period of time leads to financial failure.
 Yet, there are trillions of dollars in revolving consumer debt outstanding.
 Life is too easy in developed countries.
 We become soft, indebted, and lazy, just as creditors want us to be.

 If you go to India, where microlending is becoming big business, research what their default rates are compared to the US.
-Default rates are way below industry norms because each person recognizes how difficult it is to get credit, cherishes the credit for a better life, and does not want to disappoint his/her village which is depending on such loans and future loans!
+Default rates are way below industry norms because each person recognizes how difficult it is to get credit.
+In addition, they cherish the credit for a better life, and do not want to disappoint their villages which are depending on such loans and future loans!

-We need to understand how good we have it.
-Do we really need the fourth pair of designer jeans or a new car after only three years when the majority of the world can’t even afford to pay cash for the typical $21,000 Honda Civic?
+A first step to change is to understand how good we have it.
+Do you really need a fourth pair of designer jeans or a new car every three years when the majority of the world can’t even afford to pay cash for the typical $21,000 Honda Civic?

 If we can visit developing countries to gain more perspective how luxurious our lives are in developed countries, I’m positive we will be able to reduce the act of spending more than we make significantly.